 We’ve already discussed why you should know how to roll the perfect blunt, so I assume you’re rolling one as you read this, right?
 Swishers, Dutch Masters, Cigarillos, Backwoods, Garcia Vegas, White Owls–whatever brand you choose the blunt will make it taste a tad sweeter and, depending on your brand, make it burn a tad slower than a joint.
 Blunts are perfect for taking a toke or two, ashing out, and returning to the following day when you’re walking to work.
 Not that we’d ever advocate getting high before work, because, you know, only losers use drugs and maintain gainful employment.

 Put that beer can down, the smell of aluminum and burning weed can gag a maggot and you aren’t doing your lungs any justice by smoking out of a can.
 No, you are much more health conscious than that aren’t you? (just nod and smile).
-Fruits such as an apple are the perfect alternative to beer or soda cans when you need to smoke in a clutch.
+Fruits such as an apple or banana are the perfect alternative to beer or soda cans when you need to smoke in a clutch.
 Not only that you can take care of those nagging munchies when you’re done smoking.

 Make sure if the fruit you’re using is an apple it’s the Granny Smith or Red apple variety, as these produce less juice (and every weedhead knows marijuana hates juice).
 With a knife or the edge of your soul carve a bowl in the top of your apple where the stem is located, about 3/4 of the way down.
 Next, make a hole in the side of the apple where you wish to put your mouth.
 This hole should lead to the core of the apple (thereby making it a genuine pipe).
 Dry the “bowl” of your apple or line it with tin-foil, pack it with some organic greens and get all hippiefied with your bad self.